Skip to content

 Go Closures

-A closure is a function that "closes over" variables from its surrounding scope.
-This means the function can remember and access these variables even after the outer function has finished executing.
+A closure in Go is a function value that captures and references variables from its surrounding lexical scope.
+This means the inner function maintains a live reference to those variables, allowing it to read and modify them even after the outer function has returned.

 Basic Example